-Collaboration with parents has identified the need for increased access to parent workshops that include the use of online supplemental/intervention programs; access to online core curriculum platforms; strategies to work with challenging student behaviors; online math program, Illustrative Math.
-The District understands that providing workshops to lowincome families will address barriers and access experience. to online supports.
-Additionally, through the development of these skills, low-income families gain enhanced learning opportunities to support their children.
+Goal 4 Action Collaboration with parents has identified the 1: Community | need for increased access to parent workshops Engagement that include the use of online Workshops supplemental/intervention programs; access to online core curriculum platforms; strategies to work with challenging student behaviors; online risky behaviors; and the use of the supplemental math program, Illustrative Math.
+The District understands that providing workshops to low income families will address barriers and access to online supports.
+Additionally, through the development of these skills, low income families gain enhanced learning opportunities to support their children.
 According to the CA School Staff survey, 38% of staff indicated "Strongly agree" that the school site promoted parental involvement.
 41% of parents noted "Strongly agree" on the California School Parent Survey that they feel that school encourages them to be an active partner.
+Goal 4 Action According to the 2024 California School Parent 2: Parent Survey, 39% of parents indicated "Strongly Engagement with SEL feel welcome to participate at the school.